Xiang-Kai/Xiang-Kai.github.io/_pages/about.md

 Now, I am seeking internship opportunities in the field of Embodied AI.
 Should my research background align with your interests, please do not hesitate to contact me via **xiangkai.ma@smail.nju.edu.cn**.

 # 🔥 News
-- *2026.02*: &nbsp;🎉🎉 Our paper has been accepted by IEEE Conference on Computer Vision and Pattern Recognition (CCF-A).
+- *2026.02*: &nbsp;🎉🎉 Our paper has been accepted by IEEE Conference on Computer Vision and Pattern Recognition (CVPR26).
-- *2026.01*: &nbsp;🎉🎉 Our paper has been accepted by ACM Transactions on Knowledge Discovery from Data (CCF-B).
+- *2026.01*: &nbsp;🎉🎉 Our paper has been accepted by ACM Transactions on Knowledge Discovery from Data (TKDD).
+- *2025.12*: &nbsp;🎉🎉 Our paper has been accepted by IEEE International Conference on Computer Communications (INFOCOM26).
-- *2025.10*: &nbsp;🎉🎉 Our paper receives Minor Revision from IEEE Transactions on Knowledge and Data Engineering (CCF-A).
+- *2025.10*: &nbsp;🎉🎉 Our paper receives Minor Revision from IEEE Transactions on Knowledge and Data Engineering (TKDE).
-- *2024.08*: &nbsp;🎉🎉 Our paper has been accepted by ACM Transactions on Knowledge Discovery from Data (CCF-B), congratulations to Xiaobin Hong!
+- *2024.08*: &nbsp;🎉🎉 Our paper has been accepted by ACM Transactions on Knowledge Discovery from Data (TKDD).
-- *2024.02*: &nbsp;🎉🎉 Our paper has been accepted by 40st IEEE International Conference on Data Engineering (CCF-A).
+- *2024.02*: &nbsp;🎉🎉 Our paper has been accepted by 40st IEEE International Conference on Data Engineering (ICDE24).

 # 📝 Publications